Tōkyū Shin-Yokohama Line

-It is a part of the Eastern Kanagawa Line railway strategic plan for improving the rail network connectivity of Kanagawa Prefecture.
-The rail infrastructures of this line are maintained by the Japan Railway Construction, Transport and Technology Agency (JRTT).
+It is a part of the Eastern Kanagawa Rail Link strategic plan for improving the rail network connectivity of Kanagawa Prefecture.
+The railway line's infrastructure is maintained by the Japan Railway Construction, Transport and Technology Agency (JRTT).
 Tōkyū collects the operation revenue and pays JRTT for using the rail infrastructures, then JRTT use this payment to maintain the infrastructures and reimburse the loan for the construction of this line.

 The Tōkyū Shin-Yokohama Line opened on 18 March 2023.